 The quality of state schools is debatable, and classrooms tend to have many students.
-Regardless, expats tend to opt for international schools because the language of instruction in state schools is mainly Russian.
-This means, especially for older students that do not speak Russian, this option is often not feasible.
+The language of instruction in state schools is mainly Russian.
+This means, especially for older students who do not speak Russian, this option is often not feasible.

 Private schools in Moscow

 Private schools are less common than state schools.
 They provide the same Russian curriculum and teach mainly in Russian, but class sizes are smaller.
 Private schools are not free but are less expensive than international schools.
 Due to the language barrier, however, the options for expat education in Moscow remain mostly limited to international schools.

 International schools in Moscow

 Most international schools in Moscow are expensive.
 Curriculum models range from those that follow American or British teaching systems to ones that combine the Russian curriculum with international curricula.
 Alternatively, some offer the International Baccalaureate.
 There are several English-language schools to choose from, as well as schools teaching the German, French and Indian curricula.